-If you decide that you need to use a conditioner before treating the wood with danish oil, there are a few different options available.
+If you decide to use a conditioner before treating the wood with Danish oil, a few different options are available.

 If you want to use Minwax conditioner on your woodwork item, here are some easy instructions for getting the most out of it…

-Step 1- Clean the wood surface with a cleaner like TSP.
-This will remove any dirt, grease, or wax that may be present on the wood.
+Step 1- Clean the wood surface with a cleaner like TSP, which will remove the dirt, grease, or wax that may be present.

-Step 3- Allow the conditioner to penetrate into the wood for about 15 minutes before wiping off any excess with a clean cloth.
+Step 3- Allow the conditioner to penetrate the wood for about 15 minutes.
+Then wipe off any excess with a clean cloth.

-Step 4- Now you’re ready to apply the danish oil.
-Simply follow the instructions on the can when applying.
+Step 4- Now, you’re ready to apply the Danish oil.
+Simply follow the instructions on the can for the application process.

 Alternatively, you can use a few household products that act as wood conditioners, like vinegar or mayonnaise.

-To use vinegar, simply dilute it with water in a 1:1 ratio and apply it to the wood with a cloth.
-Wipe off any excess and let it dry.
+- To use vinegar as a wood conditioner, simply dilute it with water in a 1:1 ratio and apply it to the wood surface with a cloth.
+Wipe off any excess and let it dry for 10-15 minutes.

-To use mayonnaise, apply it to the wood with a cloth and let it sit for 15-20 minutes.
-Wipe off any excess and let it dry.
+- To use mayonnaise, apply it to the wood with a cloth, let it sit for 15-20 minutes, then wipe off the excess and let it dry for some time.

-If you have some old shellac or varnish in your storage you can also use them after thinning to seal the wood.
+If you have some old shellac or varnish in your storage, you can also use them to seal the wood after thinning.